An AI system to help scientists write expert-level empirical software: Methods

-\paragraph{Gemini embeddings} For each tree search implementation, we input the code snippets to the Gemini text embedding model~\cite{lee2025gemini}, and the resulting 3,072-dimensional output vectors served as the semantic representations of their respective implementations.
+For each tree search implementation, we input the code snippets to the Gemini text embedding model~\cite{lee2025gemini}, and the resulting 3,072-dimensional output vectors served as the semantic representations of their respective implementations.